kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ### Main takeaways from Alphabet/Google earnings report

-- net income result looks impressive both in size and growth, but it is just an illusion created by huge tax last year and extraordinary items from unrealized gains.
+- net income result **looks impressive** both in size and growth, **but it is just an illusion created by** huge tax last year and **extraordinary items** from unrealized gains.

-- the revenue growth rate is solid and Google is dominating search business
+- the **revenue growth rate is solid** and Google is dominating search business

-- revenue is not Alphabets/Google problem, but it looks that Alphabet does not have its expenses under control.
+- revenue is not Alphabets/Google problem, but it looks that **Alphabet does not have its expenses under control**.
 Google expenses are growing significantly quicker than revenue.
 This is a long term trend for Alphabet/Google.

 - Action on this expenses issue so far not in sight.   ....xxxxx...

 ## What's the difference between Alphabet and Google?

-In 2015 Google Inc. reorganized itself to better separate their investment arm from its core Google business.
+**In 2015 Google Inc. reorganized itself** to better separate their investment arm from its core Google business.

-That's when they created Alphabet Inc. as a holding company which owns several subsidiaries from which one of them is Google LLC which includes all Google product and services as we know it (Google Search, Youtube, Google Cloud, Google Maps, Android, Hardware and Others).
+That's when they **created Alphabet Inc. as a holding company which owns several subsidiaries from which one of them is Google LLC** which includes all Google product and services as we know it (Google Search, Youtube, Google Cloud, Google Maps, Android, Hardware and Others).

-All other businesses which google calls"Other Bets" are housed under the different holding company to separated them from Google.
+All other businesses which google calls "Other Bets" are housed under the different holding company to separated them from Google.
 These "Other Bets" include for example Google Fiber, Verily, Waymo, Calico, X, CapitalG and GV.

-CapitalG and GV are functioning as funds that invest in other companies and startups.
-The number of individual companies Alphabet invested in through these companies is immense and also includes investment in household names like Snap Inc, Airbnb, LendingClub, Lyft, RobinHood, Uber, Medium, Clouder and hundreds of others.
+**CapitalG and GV are functioning as funds that invest in other companies and startups.** The number of individual companies Alphabet invested in through these companies is immense and also includes investment in household names like Snap Inc, Airbnb, LendingClub, Lyft, RobinHood, Uber, Medium, Clouder and hundreds of others.

 ### Alphabet organizational structure
-So below is simplified Alphabet corporate structure visualized in one chart.
+Below is **simplified Alphabet corporate structure** visualized in one chart.
 Alphabet Inc is holding the company at the top which owns other business and holding companies, and Google LLC is one of them.
 <figure>
     <a href="/assets/images/alphabet_google_organisational_structure.png">
         <img src="/assets/images/alphabet_google_organisational_structure.png"